CN EN ES AR PT FR

 Product Categories

-Shielded Cabinet
+Shielding Cabinet

 Product Categories:

-Compliant with ANSI/EIA RS-310-D, IEC 297-2, DIN 41494 Part 1, DIN 41494 Part 7, and GB/T 3047.2-92; compatible with ETSI standards.
+Compliant with ANSI/EIA RS-310-D, IEC 60297-2, DIN 41494 Part 1, DIN 41494 Part 7, and GB/T 3047.2-92; compatible with ETSI standards.

-1.Certified under ISO 9001, 14001, and 45001 management systems; compliant with IEC standards.
+1.Certified under ISO 9001, ISO 14001, and ISO 45001 management systems; compliant with IEC standards.

-2.Has passed anti-seismic, load-bearing, and CCC certification tests as well as experiments conducted by national authoritative communication institutions; has been exported to 113 countries and regions.
+2.Has passed anti-seismic, load-bearing, and CCC certification tests as well as experiments conducted by national authoritative communication institutions; it has been exported to 113 countries and regions.

 3.Has obtained all mandatory and non-mandatory approval procedures, production qualification licenses, certifications, and other relevant documents issued by the state.